|16 oz||Pastene Capellini (or Spaghetti)|

 - When the sardines begin to turn golden, slowly stir in the fresh lemon juice.
 Turn heat to lowest setting to keep warm while you cook your pasta.
 When pasta water boils, cook pasta according to package directions.
 Drain, reserving a cup of the pasta cooking water.

 - Add the cooked pasta and fresh chopped parsley or basil to the pan with the sauce (alternatively, you can put the pasta back in the large pasta pot and pour the sauce over it).
-Toss pasta to evenly coat with sauce, mixing well with the other ingredients.
+Toss pasta to evenly coat with sauce, mixing well with the other ingredients; season with salt and pepper.
 Add pignoli nuts directly into pasta.
 If the pasta seems too dry, add a little of the reserved pasta cooking water, 1 tbsp at a time, to loosen it a bit.
 It should not be thick or heavy, and the noodles should be lightly coated with oil.

 Add additional salt, lemon or chili pepper flakes to taste, if desired.
 Serve hot.